 Careers Education and Work Related Learning

-Careers Education and Guidance is delivered through a combination of Work Preparation activities in each Pathway, Life and Living Skills through OCR and a Travel Skills Programme alongside Work Experience and Enterprise opportunities.
-This programme offers a wide range of experiences which enables the students at St Joseph’s Specialist Trust to understand themselves and to experience opportunities in the world of work.
-In turn it develops their personal skills and independency to enable a successful adulthood.
+Careers Education and Guidance is delivered through a combination of work preparation activities in each pathway, Life and Living Skills through OCR and a travel skills programme alongside work experience and enterprise opportunities.
+This programme offers a wide range of experiences which enables students to understand and to experience opportunities in the world of work.
+In turn it develops their personal and independence skills to enable for a successful adulthood.

 Managing to use the public transport system either independently or with appropriate staff support can be a huge step for our students.
-Classes or individuals will go out into the community with staff members and be responsible for planning the bus route, buying their tickets, finding a place to sit, watching for the stop they need to get off at and then do the return route.
-In the past we have practised bus journeys to Guildford and then the safe route to walk to the student’s work place.
-This enabled a student to independently travel to their work placement.
-This is also undertaken where possible to support student’s travel options when they are transitioning into supported living.
+Classes or individuals will go out into the community with staff; they are responsible for planning the bus route, buying their tickets, finding a place to sit, watching for the stop they need to get off at and repeat for the return route.
+We practise bus journeys to Guildford and then the safe route to walk to the student’s work place.
+This enables students to independently travel to their work placement.
+This is also undertaken to support student’s travel options when they are transitioning into supported living.

 Life and Living Skills

-A huge part of this subject is about students learning to keep themselves safe, recognising safety signage and how to respond to them, understanding health and hygiene and independently following spoken, written or pictorial instructions.
-All these skills are necessary in Work Placements.
-Keeping your working area clean and tidy and using a supermarket or similar shops are also useful skills taught in this subject.
-Working as a team to make lunches for the class is considered as “work” and students recognise they have responsibilities within the team and without fulfilling them the lunch will not be completed.
-Again this is a set of skills which is needed in the workplace.
+A huge part of this subject is about students learning to keep themselves safe, recognising and responding to safety signage, understanding health and hygiene and independently following spoken, written or pictorial instructions.
+All these skills are necessary in work placements.
+Students work as a team to make lunches for the class.
+This is considered “work” and students recognise they have responsibilities within the team; without fulfilling them the lunch will not be completed.
+This supports skills needed in the workplace.

 Careers and Work Related Learning Sessions

-Older students and parents working alongside our SENCO may choose to transition to an alternative college and undertake joint participation in our curriculum whilst pursuing a more vocational part time course in a local college.
-This has been very successful with Merrist Wood, Nescott’s and Reading College illustrating our commitment to The Gatsby benchmark 7.
+Older students and parents, working alongside our SENCO team, may choose to transition to an alternative college and undertake joint participation in our curriculum whilst pursuing a more vocational part time course in a local college.
+This has been very successful with Merrist Wood, NESCOT and Reading College, illustrating our commitment to The Gatsby benchmark 7.